arm-university/micro-course/Markdown microcourse v2.md

 ![046_03](/images/046_03.png)

 Type "datalogger" into the search box and you should see the new datalogger extension.
-Notice that "datalogger" has no spaces—you will get many more results if you type "data logger".
+Notice that "datalogger" has no spacesï¿½you will get many more results if you type "data logger".

 ___